ntseth993/kiyumba-tss/QUICK_START.md

    - Change user roles using the edit function
    - All new staff roles are now manageable

+42. **Test Department-Based Teacher System:**
+   - Login as teacher: `teacher@kiyumba.com` / `teacher123`
+   - You'll be redirected to department selection
+   - Choose any department (SOD, WOD, BUC, FASHION, or general subjects)
+   - View the specialized dashboard with department-specific content
+   - Try different departments to see different interfaces
+   - Each department shows relevant stats and tools

-4. **Test Exam Management:**
+43. **Test Exam Management:**
-   - Login as Teacher
+   - Login as Teacher (with any department selected)
-   - Go to Dashboard → Create New Exam
+   - Go to "Teacher Tools" → "Exam Management"
-   - Fill in exam details and upload a file
+   - Create a new exam with file upload
-   - Login as Student
+   - Login as Student to view available exams
-   - Go to Dashboard → View exams for your class

-5. **Test Navigation:**
+4. **Test Navigation:**
    - Click "Dashboard" in the top navigation
    - Verify it redirects to the correct role-specific dashboard
    - Click "Settings" to verify role-specific settings pages

 ## ✅ Everything is Working!
 **Your Kiyumba Technical School website now has:**
 - ✅ **Complete Exam Management System** - Teachers create, students view
+- ✅ **Department-Based Teacher System** - 11 specialized teaching departments
 - ✅ **Role-Based Staff Dashboards** - 5 specialized staff roles
 - ✅ **Admin User Management** - Manage all user roles
 - ✅ **Smart Login Flow** - Auto-redirect to correct dashboard